 Having problems breathing through your nose is a frustrating symptom of conditions like rhinitis, sinusitis, a deviated septum, or enlarged turbinates.
-If you're having trouble breathing because of nasal obstruction, Ramie A. Tritt, MD, and Gregg R. Sachs, DO, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
-They’re board-certified otolaryngologists who offer medical and surgical solutions to nasal obstruction using the latest techniques and cutting-edge technologies.
-Call one of their two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.
+If you're having trouble breathing because of nasal obstruction, Ramie A. Tritt, MD, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
+He is a board-certified otolaryngologist who offers medical and surgical solutions to nasal obstruction using the latest techniques and cutting-edge technologies.
+Call one of his two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.

 Nasal obstruction is a widespread problem where you have difficulty breathing through your nose.
 As a result, you're forced to inhale through your mouth, which can lead to a sore throat and dry mouth.

 Nasal obstruction symptoms are often worse at night or when you're lying down, making it difficult to enjoy a good night's sleep.

 You could have nasal obstruction for a number of reasons.
 Allergies and conditions like sinusitis trigger inflammation that can cause nasal obstruction, or you might have narrow nasal passages.
 A deviated septum or large turbinates often cause this narrowing.

 Your nasal septum is a structure consisting of bone and cartilage that separates your nasal passages.
 If you have a deviated septum, it means there’s a misalignment that’s causing a blockage in one or both nasal passages.

 Turbinates are near your septum, on the side walls inside your nose.
 They consist of soft tissue and bone that form ridges inside your nasal passages.
 Turbinates help to moisturize and warm the air when you breathe in.